mdredze/twitter_sandy/README.md

 Haoyu Wang, Eduard Hovy, Mark Dredze.
 The Hurricane Sandy Twitter Corpus.
 AAAI Workshop on the World Wide Web and Public Health Intelligence, 2015.

-Please use this citation if you use the dataset,
+Please use this citation if you use the dataset.

 File Format
 ==========